AliceO2Group/Monitoring/README.md

 You can add your own global tag by calling `addGlobalTag(std::string_view key, std::string_view value)` or `addGlobalTag(tags::Key, tags::Value)` on Monitoring object.

 3. Run number
-Run number is special case of a global tag, its value can be overwritten at any time, therefore it benefits simplified handling: `setRunNumber(uint32_t)`
+Run number is special case of a global tag, its value can be overwritten at any time, therefore it benefits simplified handling: `setRunNumber(uint32_t)`.
+Value `0` is unique and means no run number is set.

 ### Sending metric